New Graduate Student Information

 - If you are receiving financial support, set up direct deposit in R'Web by going to the "Student Accounts" tab and select the "Student Account Online" link.
 Direct deposit is highly recommended for the fastest fellowship disbursement.

-New graduate students begin course registration in August or September.
-The Graduate Services Advisor will email you with detailed enrollment and course planning information in advance of your registration deadlines.
-This will also be explained at the ECE Department Orientation before the start of the fall term.
+New graduate students begin course registration 1-2 months in advance of starting the program.
+The Graduate Program Coordinator will email you with detailed enrollment and course planning information in advance of your registration deadlines.
+This will also be explained at the ECE Department Orientation before the start of the term.

-To avoid issues with your registration, you must make sure there are no holds such as financial or passport verifications.
+To avoid issues with your registration, you must make sure there are no holds preventing enrollment.
 Read your final admission letter from the Graduate Division Admissions Office for details about any registration holds for final transcripts, degree certificates, or test scores.

 You may familiarize yourself with the department policies and procedures by viewing the ECE Graduate Student Manual.
-The version posted is from the previous academic year.
-An updated version will be given to you once you arrive at the ECE Orientation.
+The version posted may be from the previous academic year.
+If so, an updated version will be given to you as part of the ECE Orientation.

 UCR Email Account

 You can set up your UCR R’Mail account by going to iGuide for R’Mail for instructions.

 In addition to your UCR email account, you will be provided with an Engineering (ECE) email account.
-We will go over how to setup your ECE email account during the ECE Department Orientation.
+Set up your ECE email account online by following the instructions here: http://systems.engr.ucr.edu/ We will also go over how to setup your ECE email account during the ECE Department Orientation.
 Once you become a registered student, the ECE email account will be the one the Department will use to send you any email correspondence including all events and student announcements.
 It is important that you check this account often.

 UCR NetID and Student ID